lauraikon/IKON-documentation/user-guide  /webapp-guide.md

    - Tense (19 different verbal tenses)
    - Case (semantic roles to mark the relationship between participants: agent, patient or reciprocal)
    - Gender (Male, Female Non-Binary)
-<p>Now close the tab and you have your modified icon.
+<p>Now save and close the tab and you have your modified icon.
 You can keep adding new icons, or downloading the sentence in PNG format.</p>

 ## Show Translation

 We added a feature that displays the translation of each icon in all supported languages.

 > [!WARNING]
 > To change the translation language, you must rebuild the sentence in the chosen language.
+The translation don't show the grammatical modification.

 ### Example Translation
 > **Input:** “You were sleeping”